WHB139426/Grounded-Video-LLM/README.md

 https://private-user-images.githubusercontent.com/115783170/373608088-69f83fd7-59d2-4105-a766-cd712d14d425.mp4

 ```
-USER: Give you a textual query: 'The female host wearing purple clothes is reporting news in the studio'.
+USER: Give you a textual query: "The female host wearing purple clothes is reporting news in the studio".
 When does the described content occur in the video?
 Please return the start and end timestamps.

 Grounded-VideoLLM: From 15.15 seconds to 25.09 seconds.

+USER: Give you a textual query: "A sign written with 'NO TRESPASSING LOITERING DRUGS'".
+When does the described content occur in the video?
+Please return the start and end timestamps.

+Grounded-VideoLLM: From 107.95 seconds to 113.16 seconds.

 USER: Why was the man in green clothes interviewed?